Because you wouldn’t tell someone with a broken arm to “just think positive”

 “Don’t worry, remember things could be way worse.”

 Toxic positivity can have a subtle hint of cruelty; “It’s only been a year, my cousin tried for six years before adopting.”
 It’s like finding out your friend has lost their leg in a car accident and saying, “Well, some people are born without legs so just be grateful you ever had one.”
-It’s invalidating, condescending and doesn’t help anyone – not even the person born missing a leg.
+It’s invalidating, condescending and unhelpful – including to the person born missing a leg.

 What is toxic positivity, and where does it come from?